- ADMISSIONS & AID

 SIT Study Abroad has a broad, worldwide network of faculty and staff; deep connections at academic institutions, nongovernmental organizations, and community empowerment groups; and a longstanding commitment to experiential education and cultural understanding.

-As an accredited institution of higher learning, SIT works in innovative and strategic ways to provide partnership on internationalization programs and strategy.
-We design programs and initiatives that fit with a home institution’s curriculum, desired learning outcomes, and specific academic goals.
+As an accredited institution of higher learning, SIT works in innovative and strategic ways to design programs and initiatives that fit with a home institution’s curriculum, desired learning outcomes, and specific academic goals for undergraduate, graduate, and gap year students.
+Additionally, SIT can support the development of custom professional engagement programs for study abroad professionals and faculty – check out SIT’s Professional Engagement Programs for current offerings and examples of what may be possible.

 Why Partner with SIT Study Abroad?